Skip to main content

 Getting everyone involved

-Seven-Up is a perfect classroom and camp game, but it’s also one where the tears tend to flow pretty quickly.
-One of the reasons why kids get upset is that they don’t get their thumb pushed down.
-If your thumb isn’t pushed down, you never get the opportunity to go to the front of the room.
+Heads up, seven up is a perfect classroom and camp game, but it’s also one where the tears tend to flow pretty quickly.
+One reason why kids get upset is that they don’t get their thumb pushed down.
+If your thumb isn’t pushed down, you never get the opportunity to go to the front of the room to be a chooser.
 This scenario usually happens because the choosers like to keep picking their best friends.
-To keep that from happening, add one more rule; choosers can’t push down the thumb of the same person twice.
+To keep that from happening, add one more rule: Choosers can’t push down the thumb of the same person twice.
 Adding this rule helps remind kids to pick different people each round.

 How many rounds should you play?

-The amount of rounds is up to the adult leading the game.
+The number of rounds is up to the adult leading the game.
 A good rule of thumb is to try and have all the participants in the game have the chance to push a thumb down or have his or her thumb pushed down.
-The two-to-three-minute time limit helps to keep the game rolling, but if the kids seem bored after a couple of rounds, move on.
+The two-to-three-minute time limit helps to keep the game rolling, but if the kids seem bored after a couple of rounds, move on and play something else.

 Teacher in front of class